 Determining what to tweet:

 Why are you on Twitter?
 Do you want to build a community, create brand recognition, generate leads or respond to customers?
 Perhaps it’s all of these things.
 People on Twitter want to be entertained, inspired, educated and engaged.
 Most of your tweets should provide value without being an overt plug for your business.
 Think of this as a networking opportunity.

 - Post links to interesting blog posts and news articles for your industry.
 This is a great way to promote others while also showing that you’re current.
 But, be sure to read the information first.

 - Engage in conversations.
 Answer questions and offer your opinions about what other people share.
 Compliment, congratulate, and sympathize when appropriate and apologize if you make a mistake.
 Look for ways to deepen your online connections.

 - What are you working on?
 Are you about to launch a new product?
 Did you just write a blog post?
 Are you excited about a new partnership or an upcoming conference?
 Tweet about it.
 But, make sure you balance self-promotion with other useful material.

 - Retweet others.
 But be selective so it will be considered a compliment.
 Read the material first and include a comment when possible.

 You can find much advice on this topic but, if you’re looking for a recommendation, a post that I found particularly useful is “Twitter Tips for Beginners: Everything I Wish I Knew About Twitter When I Started.”

 Learning what works for you on Twitter takes time and patience.
 Be willing to experiment with different strategies so you can see what resonates with your growing audience.
-You will get out of Twitter what you put into it, so roll up your sleeves and dive on in.
+With Twitter, you get what you put into it.
+So if what you want is twitter engagement, roll up your sleeves and engage.